Montekkundan/Montekkundan/README.md

 I am a Student and Machine Learning enthusiast <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-I am Montek, currently a Student.
 I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m currenly a Student and learning threejs, machine learning, automation testing.

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I learn from Youtube and Udemy, and read tech articles.

 - :mailbox:How to reach me: [Discord](https://discord.com/users/702170848508903444)